PraveenNellihela/my-test-website/content/pages/blog/post-four.md

 <p align="center">
 ![](/images/fishers%20ratio.webp)
-<em>Here x̄ and ȳ represent the means of class 1 and class 2 respectively and the variances of the two classes are given in the denominator.
-The benefit of this method is that it offers a faster calculation for more complex criteria.</em>
+<em>Equation to calculate Fisher’s ratio.</em>
 </p>

+Here x̄ and ȳ represent the means of class 1 and class 2 respectively and the variances of the two classes are given in the denominator.
+The benefit of this method is that it offers a faster calculation for more complex criteria.

 There are many other quality measurement tools available such as Kullback-Leibler Divergence, ANOVA and more, which are not discussed here.